 Equivalent Static Load

-The equivalent static load combines all loads generated during static application into a single load.
-This load acts on the bearing in the same way as the actual effective load:
+The static equivalent load collects all loads incurred during static application into one single load.
+This puts load on the bearing in the same way as the actual effective loads:

 P0 = (Fr + 2M/Dpw) + 0.44 · Fa